Two Common Denial-of-service Attacks Are

 Common Mistakes or Misunderstandings

 One common misconception is that DoS attacks are always launched from a large number of sources.
 While DDoS attacks involve multiple sources, a single machine can also launch a DoS attack if it sends enough traffic to overwhelm a target.
-Another misunderstanding is that only large organizations are targets.
+Consider this: another misunderstanding is that only large organizations are targets.
 In reality, small businesses and even individual users can be victims, especially if they host their own servers or services.

 FAQs